princeton-nlp/SWE-agent/docs/background/index.md

 <span class="enigma">EnIGMA</span> (Enhanced Interactive Generative Model Agent) is an LM agent built on top of SWE-agent for solving Capture The Flag (CTF) cybersecurity challenges.

-The challenges range in various categories: cryptography, reverse-engineering, forensics, binary exploitation, web security and miscellaneous.

-On [NYU CTF benchmark](https://github.com/NYU-LLM-CTF/LLM_CTF_Database), EnIGMA solves **13.5%** of challenges, achieving the state-of-the-art performance on the full test set of 200 CTF challenges.
+On [NYU CTF benchmark](https://github.com/NYU-LLM-CTF/LLM_CTF_Database), EnIGMA solves **13.5%** of challenges, achieving the state-of-the-art performance on the full test set of 200 CTF challenges (leaderboard), **surpassing previous agents by more than 3x** ([leaderboard](https://enigma-agent.github.io/#leaderboard)).

 We accomplish our results by extending the [🤖 ACIs](../background/aci.md) first introduced in SWE-agent, to the cybersecurity domain.
 We establish the novel [**:gear: Interactive Agent Tools** (IATs)](iat.md) concept, which enables our agent to use interactive tools such as a debugger, in a multiprocess way such that the agent still has access to the main shell.

 We also use a new **Summarizer** concept integrated into the agent to deal with long context.
 Read more about our different summarizers [here](../config/summarizers.md).

-Specific [demonstrations](../config/demonstrations.md) were built per each CTF category, to enhance the model ability to solve new tasks from the same category.
+Specific [demonstrations](../config/demonstrations.md) were built per each CTF category (cryptography, reverse-engineering, forensics, ...), to enhance the model ability to solve new tasks from the same category.

 EnIGMA is built and maintained by researchers from Tel-Aviv University, New York University and Princeton University.